chifganworld/mobydick/README.md

 ## What can you find on our [github account](https://github.com/pascomnet)?
 - Our opensourced code
-- Examples on how to use mobydick api
+- Examples on how to use the mobydick api

 ## Where can you find us
 - If you want to read more: https://pascom.net/